mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_quantities_and_units_library.md

 Libraries developed by them [have more than 90% of all the stars on GitHub in the field of physical units libraries for C++](https://github.com/topics/dimensional-analysis?l=c%2B%2B).

-The authors joined forces and are working together to propose the best physical quantities and units library we can get with the latest version of the C++ language.
+The authors joined forces and are working together to propose the best quantities and units library we can get with the latest version of the C++ language.
 They spend their private time and efforts hoping that the ISO C++ Committee will be willing to include such a feature in the C++ standard library.

 # Design goals